 For the B.A., the following Majors are available.
 For a complete list of courses required for each Major, see the appropriate heading under Programs and Courses of Instruction.

 Disciplinary

 Art History

 Classical Studies

 Commerce

 Computer Science

 Economics

 English

 Fine Arts

 French Studies

 Geography

 Hispanic Studies

 History

 Mathematics

 Music

 Philosophy

 Political Science

 Psychology

 Religious Studies

 Sociology

 Visual and Material Culture Studies

 Interdisciplinary

 American Studies

 Canadian Public Policy

 Canadian Studies

 Cognitive Science

 Drama

 Environmental Studies

 International Relations

 Modern Languages, Literatures and Cultures

 Philosophy, Politics, and Economics

 Women's and Gender Studies

-11.2.16 Joint Majors Available for the B.A.
+11.2.18 Joint Majors Available for the B.A.

 For the B.A., the following Joint Majors are available.
 For a complete list of courses required for each Joint Major, see the appropriate heading under Programs and Courses of Instruction.

 Interdisciplinary

 Geocomputing

 Computer Science and Economics

 Computer Science and Music

-11.2.17 The Minor as Required for the B.A.
+11.2.19 The Minor as Required for the B.A.

 The Minor is designed to be a minimum number of courses by which a student can achieve a modest sense of coherence in another field of study.
-As called for in 11.2.4, this requirement can be satisfied by completing the courses specified in any one of the named Minors listed in 11.2.21, (or under 11.3.24) according to one of the options outlined in 11.2.18 through 11.2.20.
-11.2.18 Disciplinary Minor A Disciplinary Minor consists of a selection of courses worth 24 credits, at least 6 of which must be completed at the 3000 and/or 4000 level.
+As called for in 11.2.4, this requirement can be satisfied by completing the courses specified in any one of the named Minors listed in 11.2.23, (or under 11.3.24) according to one of the options outlined in 11.2.20 through 11.2.22.
+Note: The regulation requiring a Minor is waived for students pursuing Aviation.
+Students who complete a Minor will have the Minor recorded on the transcript.
+11.2.20 Disciplinary Minor A Disciplinary Minor consists of a selection of courses worth 24 credits, at least 6 of which must be completed at the 3000 and/or 4000 level.
 This type of Minor gains its minimum of coherence from the traditional discipline from which it is drawn.
-11.2.19 Interdisciplinary Minor An Interdisciplinary Minor consists of a selection of courses worth 24 credits, at least 6 of which must be completed at the 3000 and/or 4000 level.
+11.2.21 Interdisciplinary Minor An Interdisciplinary Minor consists of a selection of courses worth 24 credits, at least 6 of which must be completed at the 3000 and/or 4000 level.
 This type of Minor gains its coherence from a theme, or approach held in common by its component courses.
 Such programs are authorized in advance by Senate.
-11.2.20 Specially Approved Minor A Specially Approved Minor consists of a selection of courses worth 24 credits, at least 6 of which must be completed at the 3000 and/or 4000 level.
+11.2.22 Specially Approved Minor A Specially Approved Minor consists of a selection of courses worth 24 credits, at least 6 of which must be completed at the 3000 and/or 4000 level.
 This type of Minor gains its coherence from a carefully thought-out combination of available courses which has not received prior authorization from Senate.
 Approval for this type of Minor must be obtained from the appropriate Academic Dean, in consultation with the Registrar, by the end of the third year.
-11.2.21 Minors Available for the B.A.
+11.2.23 Minors Available for the B.A.